Cortically based optimal transport: Introduction

 In the two final sections, we develop a numerical implementation of our model.
 In fact, the frame generated by the odd Gabor mother function is not invertible in a discrete setting, and in order to make our model workable, we use a Wavelet Gabor Pyramid generated by an odd and an even Gabor function.
 The outputs obtained via these frames are transported following the same approach detailed above.
 As shown in Section \ref{impl}, our model allows the deformation of simple shapes through rotation and translation, preserving the basic structures in the treated pictures.
-As we discuss, the same preservation is not attained by the classical numerical 2-dimensional implementation of optimal transport.
+As we discuss, the same preservation is not attained by the numerical 2-dimensional `classical' implementation of optimal transport, meaning the implementation of the optimal transport between the inputs $I_0,I_1$ seen as measures on $\R^2$ and taking the square Euclidean distance as the cost function.

 In Section \ref{retina} we introduce the operation associating to any input an output function via the convolution with the family of Gabor filters.
 In Section \ref{optimal} the classical problem of optimal transport is introduced, with the techniques necessary for a general solution.
-In Section \ref{sec_geo} we describe the constant speed geodesics in $\P_2(X)$.
+In Section \ref{sec_geo} we describe the constant speed geodesics in~$\P_2(X)$.
 In Section \ref{recon} we treat the properties of continuous frames such as the one of Gabor functions; they are fundamental in reconstructing a path of input images from the deformation path of output functions.
 Section \ref{defoutput} states that the measure deformation results are valid in our case.
 Finally, in Section \ref{const} we find a constraining condition implying that the path of output functions $\mu_t$ is naturally induced by a path of input images $I_t$.
 In Section \ref{discmod} we introduce the discrete setting and the Wave Gabor Pyramid.
 Finally in Section \ref{impl} we discuss the numerical implementation and its results.